mdiener87/diener-tech/content/blog/return-of-the-notes.md

 ## Overly Elaborate Solutions

 In the previous blog entry, [Dungeons & Records](/blog/dungeons-and-records), I detailed the record-keeping saga of my ongoing, 7 year, Dungeons and Dragons campaign.
 However, in classic storytelling form, it ended on a bit of a cliffhanger.
 Five years of my notes were trapped in [Google Keep](https://keep.google.com/), and there was no native capability to migrate them to my new preferred solution, [Notion](https://www.notion.so/).
-So I did what any self-respecting software engineer would do - I built and overly complex solution to script my way out of the mess!
+So I did what any self-respecting software engineer would do—I built an overly complex solution to script my way out!

 This solution became [gkeep-to-notion](https://github.com/mdiener87/gkeep-to-notion).
 At first, I thought the scripting requirements would be relatively lightweight.
 Working with [ChatGPT](https://chatgpt.com/), I quickly prototyped a Python-based solution that would process the Google takeout `.json` files, and create simple `.html` documents with the combo of image and text data that represented the note in Google Keep.
 Naturally, as I worked through the script, the scope expanded.
 And expanded.
 Like giving a mouse a cookie, soon it wanted a glass of milk.
 Except the cookie was Python, and the milk was [pytesseract OCR](https://pypi.org/project/pytesseract/)!